krazylek/bloomsky-prometheus-exporter/README.md

 Basic exporter that expose [Bloomsky](https://www.bloomsky.com/) data to [Prometheus](https://prometheus.io/) through a metrics server

+If you own many stations, they should be identified by their ID and name.

+## Getting started

+Get your personnal key at http://dashboard.bloomsky.com/

 ## Install

 Clone repo, or try installing it with npm: